jordanpavlov/lana/README.md

 This library is written by taylorchu, and released under GPL2.

 It is currently in alpha stage.
+In the future we will migrate to real go implementation, and google api is used as a stub here.

 # Supported platform